 The Sort Of, But Not Totally, Miraculous End Of The Tale

 My dad and I agree on the start of the end of the story.
 I stood in the batter’s box.
 The pitcher wound up and fired the ball my way.
 I stepped in to the pitch and swung the bat.
 The ball sailed down the left field line; it climbed and climbed.
 I watched it for a moment, not because I was trying to show off.
 It was because I couldn’t believe what was happening.

 When my father tells the story, it ends with the ball going over the fence, me rounding the bases and returning to the bench.
 There’s a lot of truth in that version because that is how he remembers it.

 I started running as the ball sailed toward the left field fence.
 I was certain it was a home run.
-The outfielder had turned and started back toward the fence, but he was trotting.
+The outfielder had turned and started back toward the fence, but he slowed to a trot.
 He was certain it was gone too.
-We were wrong.
+We were both wrong.